vdhamer/Photo-Club-Hub/.github/README.md

 > This problem should occur infrequently, but a workaround is to only fill in these fields in one of the level2.json files.
 > In the future, we could add rules to determine what to do if there are multiple
 > different values for these fields (e.g. membership trumps former membership).
-> If multiple clubs supply `keywords` for the same photographer, the lists are automatically merged for use by the app.
+> If multiple clubs supply `expertises` for the same photographer, the lists are automatically merged for use by the app.
 > The respective `Level 2` data files are left as is.
-> Example: John is a member of Club A (keywords K1 and K2) and Club B (keywords K2 and K3) and Club C (no keywords provided).
+> Example: John is a member of Club A (expertises K1 and K2) and Club B (expertises K2 and K3) and Club C (no expertises provided).
-> Result: all three clubs show keywords K1, K2 and K3.
+> Result: all three clubs show expertises K1, K2 and K3.

 </details></ul>